Certificate Program Regulations

 Transfer of Credit

 Students are expected to complete the majority of all coursework at UTSA.
-UTSA awards credit for college-level transfer coursework of no more than 3 semester credit hours, earned with a grade of “B” or higher, from regionally-accredited colleges and universities.
-Admitted students may submit a petition for credits to the related Graduate Program Committee and academic College to receive credit earned from foreign institutions and non-regionally accredited colleges or universities.
+UTSA awards credit for college-level transfer coursework of no more than 3 semester credit hours, earned with a grade of “B” or higher, from accredited colleges and universities.
+Admitted students may submit a petition for credits to the related Graduate Program Committee and academic College to receive credit earned from foreign institutions and non-accredited colleges or universities.
 Based on course level, rigor, quality, comparability, and degree program relevance, credits may be awarded on an individual basis at the discretion of the Graduate Program Committee, academic College and the Graduate School.

 UTSA reserves the right to refuse recognition of credit from a college or university if it is determined the course does not meet the department’s standards of level, rigor, quality, comparability, and degree program relevance.
 Applicability of such coursework toward the UTSA degree plan is at the discretion of the major academic department.
 Work counted toward a degree at another institution cannot be transferred.